aerojs/aero/docs/Layouts.md

 Aero is designed to work with single-layout websites that can be easily ajaxified.
 If you need multiple layouts you can create multiple Aero apps with different root directories in one node instance.

-The default `layout.jade` is as simple as this:
+The default `layout.pug` is as simple as this:

 ```jade
 doctype html